On the Hypomonotone Class of Variational Inequalities: Preliminaries

 \end{definition}

-The following property ensures bounded changes in \( F \) with respect to changes in its input, which is essential for proving convergence results in iterative algorithms. \begin{definition}[Lipschitz operator] An operator \( F \colon \mathbb{R}^n \to \mathbb{R}^n \) is Lipschitz continuous with constant \( L \) if:
+The following property ensures bounded changes in \( \F \) with respect to changes in its input, which is essential for proving convergence results in iterative algorithms. \begin{definition}[Lipschitz operator] An operator \( \F \colon \R^n \to \R^n \) is said to be $L$-\emph{Lipschitz continuous} with constant \( L > 0\) if:

 \end{definition}